egotisticalgiraffe/P-TOP/README.md

 Converts Python scripts To OCR 'friendly' Pseudcode

 # What?
-Feed me a Python script, I will birth you the pseudcode for it
+Feed me a Python script.
+Using various magic, it will create a second .py file containing pseudocode for said file.

 # Why?
 Why not?